Home » Immigration

-As of this morning, 12:30…I am Canadian!
+As of today, 12:30 p.m., I am officially Canadian!

 Citizenship Court Judge led everyone in reciting the Oath of Citizenship, as we all stood, the right hand risen:

-I swear that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth II, Queen of Canada, Her Heirs and Successors, and that I will faithfully observe the laws of Canada and fulfill my duties as a Canadian citizen.
+I swear that I will be faithful and bear true allegiance to Her Majesty Queen Elizabeth II, Queen of Canada, Her Heirs and Successors and that I will faithfully observe the laws of Canada and fulfill my duties as a Canadian citizen.

 Then, we all received our citizenship certificate, the citizenship card, a small Canada pin and a Canadian flag from the judge.
 We even got free museum passes!
-Judge Pinel took the time to congratulate us all one by one, and said something nice to each of us.
+Judge Pinel took the time to congratulate us all one by one and said something nice to each of us.

 No more permanent resident card for me.
 I’m now the proud owner of a Canadian citizenship card, plus a letter from M. Harper (I definitely wouldn’t vote for him but anyway…).
 Next step?
-Chaging my SIN card next week, and applying for a Canadian passport.
+Changing my SIN card next week, and applying for a Canadian passport.

 Juge Suzanne Pinel